Ekaterina Alexandrova: 2023: Wimbledon fourth round

-Alexandrova started her season at Adelaide International 1.
-She lost in the first round to Marketa Vondrousova in three sets.
-It was followed by a second round withdrawal from Adelaide International 2 after getting a first-round win over Jaimee Fourlis in straight sets.
+Alexandrova started her season at Adelaide where she lost in the first round to Markéta Vondroušová in three sets.
+It was followed by a second round withdrawal from Adelaide International 2, after getting a first-round win over Jaimee Fourlis, in straight sets.
 Seeded 19th at the Australian Open, Alexandrova defeated Ysaline Bonaventure and Taylor Townsend, before falling to Magda Linette in the third round.